TutulDevs/MD/React/S18 - Redux.md

 * For dispatching, use `useDispatch`.
 * Then pass types to the dispatch on trigger to send request updating on the store.

+### 236 - attatching payloads

+* We can send payload like a value or an obj.
+* For value only, we need to access it in the reducer as a property of `action` obj.

+### 237 - multiple state properties

 *